 Ethiopia has history and cultural richness in abundance.
 Trace the past from the skeleton of one of the earliest discovered hominids, our ancestor of 3.5 million years, through the pre-Christian stellae of Axum, the rock-hewn churches of Lalibela, the castles of Gondar, the Forbidden City of Harar, to the remains of the Kingdom of Haile Selassie, Emperor of Abyssinia.

 Alongside its rich history, Ethiopia also offers great trekking in the Simiens – a world heritage site.
 The Simiens are home to endemic flora and fauna, including the Simien fox, the walia ibex, the gelada baboon, the bearded vulture, thick-billed raven and eagles.
-Further south, the Bale Mountains are rich in flora and birdlife.
+Further south, the Bale Mountains are rich in flora and bird life.
+The Omo valley tribes is a must visit for those travelers interested in people and culture because these almost forgotten Omo nomadic tribes are worth the interaction with unique life styles and culture.